Pakol: Origins and history

-The Pakol traces its origins in Chitral, or more precisely in Gilgit, Astore and surrounding areas of Gilgit-Baltistan in Pakistan.
-The woolen cap has been the staple headgear of the Shina people and the Kho people for centuries.
-It was also adopted recently by several communities of Afghanistan such as Pashtuns, Tajiks and Nuristanis.
-Contrary to the Afghan Pashtuns, it was adopted first among the Pashtuns of Pakistan as a replacement for the large turban, especially in the main cities, as for instance in Peshawar, thanks to Chitrali traders and businessmen, who were also responsible for spreading the popularity of the distinctive Chitrali Cap or pakol that they made in the whole country, initially expanding their businesses, eventually coming to dominate a large area of the Peshawar's old city, popularly known as Qissa Kahwani.
-Only in the tribal areas along the Afghan border the traditional Pashtun turban was still popular.
-However, pictures from Peshawar from not so very long ago, still show a city dominated by turban wearing Pashtun instead of men covering their head with a pakol.
+The pakol traces its origins to the extreme north of Pakistan, specifically Gilgit, Astore and the neighbouring areas, from where it spread to Chitral by the 19th century.
+The woolen cap has been the staple headgear of Shina and Kho people for centuries.
+It was adopted among the Pashtuns of Pakistan as a replacement for the large turban, especially in the main cities like Peshawar, thanks to the Chitrali traders and businessmen who were also responsible for spreading the popularity of the distinctive Chitrali cap or pakol in the country.
+Initially expanding their businesses, the Chitrali pakol traders eventually came to dominate the Qissa Khwani Bazaar of Peshawar.
+Only in the tribal areas along the Afghan border the traditional Pashtun turban remained popular.

-Recently, it was also introduced in the Kashmir Valley by seasonal migrants of ethnic Shins hailing from the Gurez and Tuleil areas in north Kashmir’s Bandipora district.
-Today the pakol commonly worn by people of all social classes and backgrounds from Pakistan and Afghanistan, as well as in parts of India, such as in Jammu and Kashmir and Delhi.
+In the recent decades it has been adopted by several communities of Afghanistan such as Pashtuns, Tajiks, the Pashayi, and Nuristanis.
+In the late 20th century pakol was introduced in the Kashmir Valley by seasonal ethnic Shina migrants hailing from the Gurez and Tuleil areas in north Kashmir’s Bandipora district.
+Today the pakol is commonly worn by people of all social classes and backgrounds from Pakistan and Afghanistan, as well as in parts of India, such as in Jammu and Kashmir and Delhi.